rust-lang/rust/active/0000-remove-crate-id.md

 * An implementation for the more advanced features of cargo does not currently exist, to it is unknown whether `--extern` will be powerful enough for cargo to satisfy all its use cases with.

-* Does allowing keywords in attributes set an unusual precedent for other portions of the language?

 * Are the string literal parts of `extern crate` justified?
 Allowing a string literal just for the `-` character may be overkill.